I get frequently asked the question “should I start to learn pole dancing in spinning mode or static?”.

-The difficulty then encountered learning in static caused some people to give up dancing altogether very easy because they felt frustrated like they were never going to be able to do it.
+The difficulty they encountered learning in static caused some people to give up dancing altogether because they felt frustrated like they were never going to be able to do it.
 They felt they just didn’t have enough upper body strength and didn’t enjoy the process of learning in static.

 In contrast, when I allowed my beginners to learn in spinning mode while using caution and emphasizing proper form, my beginner dancers could do complete spins and dance almost immediately!
 They left class feeling accomplished and with the hope that they could eventually get the hang of pole dancing with joy!